 Larger, older children can start using the vehicle seat belts once they outgrow their booster seat.
 This usually happens when the child is about 4'9" tall.
 At this height, they should meet the criteria to use a seat belt in most standard size vehicles.
-Remember, they may fit in a seat belt in one vehicle (usually smaller ones) before another.
-If possible, the child should wear a combination lap-shoulder belt to gain the additional restraint a shoulder belt can provide.
+Remember, they may fit in a seat belt in one vehicle before another.
+If possible, the child should wear a lap-shoulder belt versus just a lap belt.

 - For more information on buckling older children, check out these resources:

 An air bag is not a soft pillow.
 To do its important job, an air bag comes out of the dashboard very fast, faster than the blink of an eye (at a speed of about 200 mph and in 1/20 of a second).
 An infant or child riding in the front seat can be seriously injured or killed by the inflating air bag.
 You can prevent air bag injuries by following these safety steps:

 - Infants in rear-facing child safety seats must never ride in the front seat of a vehicle with an air bag.